YasinOztekin/YasinOztekin/README.md

 - 👋 Hi, I’m @YasinOztekin
-- 👀 I’m interested in web design
+- 👀 I’m interested in Deep Learning
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Tensorflow
 - 💞️ I’m looking to collaborate on other projects
 - 📫 How to reach me yasinoztekin@iletisim.com